You are listening to the Sean Hannity Radio Show Podcast.

 Because I don't want eight more years of what we have had.

-Uh I supported Hillary.
+I supported Hillary.

 I love Bill Clinton.

-In 1904 or in eight uh 2004, I thought she'd be a third-term uh Bill Clinton.
+In 2004, I thought she'd be a third term of Bill Clinton.

-Now she wants to be a third-term of president of Obama.
+Now she wants to be a third term of president of Obama.

-And as I said in the speech also, I admire Obama as a father as a husband.
+And as I said in the speech also, I admire Obama as a father and as a husband.

-I disagree with his uh policy.
+I disagree with his policy.

 Let's look at the foreign affairs.

-You look what happened to Iraq.
+You look what's happened to Iraq.

 This is fact.

-I say when you come here, come here to become us.
+I say, when you come here, come here to become us.

 Coach, you're one of the great inspirations of my life.

-I gotta tell you, I'm one of the worst moments in my life is I had never done a roast before, and I was in Atlanta.
+I got to tell you, one of the worst moments in my life is I had never done a roast before.

 I had to speak after you.